webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Name

 Allows a custom name to be set for the workflow.
 If no name is set, the workflow's name will be set to the _Crawl Start URL_.
-For URL List crawls, the workflow's name will be set to the first URL present in the _List of URLs_ field, with an added `(+x)` where `x` represents the total number of URLs in the list.
+For URL List crawls, the workflow's name will be set to the first URL present in the _Crawl URL(s)_ field, with an added `(+x)` where `x` represents the total number of URLs in the list.

 ### Description